 "For every child in the state foster programs, there are 25 being raised by grandparents or other relatives, saving taxpayers $6 billion per year in Texas alone," says Shannon.

 Grand Love aids grandparents by providing food, utility assistance and holiday assistance.
 'Grand Summer' is a program that assists with sending grandchildren to camps.
 'Grand Scholarships' provide financial assistance to send grandchildren to college.
-'Grand Arts' sponsors can 'Adopt a Grand Family' by providing a one-time or monthly support for grandchildren to pursue the arts through classes or camps, including music, dance, theater, drawing and painting.
+'Grand Arts' sponsors can 'Adopt a Grand Family' by providing one-time or monthly support for grandchildren to pursue the arts through classes or camps, including music, dance, theater, drawing and painting.

 Shannon says the nonprofit also needs lawyers, therapists, tutors, doctors, dentists and orthodontists willing to bless these families with their volunteer expertise and services.

 Annually, Ray and Lena host a "Farms to Table" dinner and silent auction to raise money for Grand Love.
 This year's event will be Sept.
 10 from 5:30-8:30 pm.
 To purchase tickets for this event or make a donation email firstname.lastname@example.org.